Intense pain gripped my heart when I felt rejected by my daughter.

 When Will the Pain End?

-Parents of rebellious, angry, wayward children; of the addicted, or the mentally and emotionally unstable; of the incarcerated, of those addicted to porn, or embracing a new gender identity, or of any other disheartening behavior, struggle with deep sadness.
+Parents of rebellious, angry, wayward children; of the addicted, or the mentally and emotionally unstable; of the incarcerated, of those addicted to porn or gaming, or embracing a new gender identity, or of any other disheartening behavior, struggle with deep sadness.
 We wonder Will things always be this way?
 I remember what that felt like.
 I’ve walked a long, rough road with my daughter.

 Fear and worry weigh us down.
 What will the next crisis be?
 When will it happen?

-Valentine’s Day is today.
+Valentine’s Day is this week.
 Overcome with emotion, hurt and disappointment run deep.
 Soul-piercing pain stabs our hearts even more when we hear about our friend’s children showing them gestures of love and appreciation.

 Maybe, you’re like I was.
 You’ve sunk to a low place where you’re unable to find pleasure in anything.
 Depression envelops your world.
 Can I smile or laugh again?
 Will I ever hear my child say I love you?

-You withdraw from family and friends, socializing infrequently.
-Every significant relationship has been affected including your marriage and with your other children (if you have others).
-Concentration and focus at work becomes more difficult.
-The need to control or fix your child consumes.
-They repeatedly resist your efforts, not wanting help or relationship.
+You withdraw from family and friends, not wanting to socialize.
+Every significant relationship is affected including your marriage and with your other children (if you have more than one).
+Concentration and focus at work becomes increasingly difficult.
+The need to control or fix your child consumes your thoughts.
+They resist any efforts to help, not wanting your solutions …

 Not wanting you.

 Life becomes miserable.
-If you don’t take steps to take care of yourself, you might lose the will to live.
+If you don’t take steps to care for yourself, you might lose the will to live.
 All you want is for the pain to end.

 Have you lost hope?
-Are you losing yourself?
+Have you lost yourself?

 If this describes you, I am so sorry.
-If you’re especially despondent please don’t despair.
+If you’re in a despondent state, please seek help.
 There are many resources available for you.
-Your child may refuse, but that doesn’t mean you can’t reach out for help.
-I’ve listed a few 24/7 hotlines at the end of this blog.
+Your child may refuse, but that doesn’t mean you can’t reach out for support.
+I’ve listed a few 24/7 hotlines at the end of this post.
 You can call them right now and talk to a caring person who will pray for you and point you to the resource you need.
 I also have a few suggestions of what you could do to lessen your suffering.
-They helped me.
+They helped me when my pain was intense.

 1. Shift your focus from what you’ve lost to what you still have.